Send mail through SendGrid Web API using PowerShell

 I found the SendGrid API documentation is lacking an simple PowerShell example to use their API, so here it is: Use Twilio SendGrid Web API v3 endpoints, including the new v3 /mail/send to send mail using PowerShell.

 The SendGrid v3 Web API provides a REST-like interface that enables you to send email at scale, ensuring your application can handle high-volume email with ease.
-Learn to use PowerShell to send mails through SendGrid.
+Learn sending email through SendGrid with PowerShell.

 Learn how to use the Twilio SendGrid Web API v3 to send mail with PowerShell without additional modules.